Royal Hanneford Circus: European traveling shows

-Edwin "Poodles" Hanneford
+Poodles Hanneford

-Edwin "Poodles" Hanneford is considered amongst the greatest trick riders in history.
+Edwin "Poodles" Hanneford (1891-1967) is considered among the greatest trick riders in history.
 He was the first to perform a somersault from one running horse to another.
 Additionally, Poodles held a Guinness Book of World Records record for performing a running jump onto a horse and stepping off 26 times in a row.

-Poodles appeared in over 40 films.
-He retired in 1954, died in 1967, and was enshrined in the International Circus Hall of Fame in 1968.
+Poodles appeared in over 40 films, including two starring series of silent comedies: one for Educational Pictures in 1923-24, and another for Weiss Brothers in 1928.
+He retired in 1954, apart from one last film appearance in 1962.
+He died in 1967, and was enshrined in the International Circus Hall of Fame in 1968.

-United States
+Hannefords in the United States

 Upon coming to the United States, the Hannefords performed with various acts.
 The family's first credited appearance in American film is When I Grow Up, released in 1951.

 The next patriarch after Poodles was Tommy Hanneford, son of George Sr. and nephew of Poodles, who began performing as a clown in 1933 when he was five years old.
 He was called "The Funniest Man on Horseback" for his comic equestrian performances.
 He performed from the 1930s through the 1960s, except for a period beginning in 1946 when he served in the United States Army.
 In addition to his circus performances, he appeared on television, in films, and at most major Shrine circuses throughout the United States.
 The family was considered reunited in 1965 at Pleasure Island Park in Wakefield, Massachusetts.
 Tommy organized the performance that featured his sister Kay with a dog act, his wife Struppi on a high wire, and was called the Hanneford Family Circus.
 Tommy later incorporated the act in Macon, Georgia and it became the first time the family had owned their own circus since his father George Sr.

 The family's first major production was in September 1966 in Saginaw, Michigan.
 Tommy's brother George Jr. was featured in a bareback riding act.
 The performance is considered the first of the "Royal Hanneford Circus".
 In 1968, Tommy joined producer Bill English, and in 1969 the two men were joined by Art Concello, formerly general manager of the Ringling Bros. and Barnum & Bailey Circus.
 The three men operated Circus Classics, Inc. until they separated in 1974.
 In 1975, Tommy reorganized the Royal Hanneford Circus.

 George Sr. Hanneford was inducted into the Circus Hall of Fame in 1977, his wife Catherine in 1990, and Tommy posthumously in 2008, following his death in 2005.
 Tommy's wife Struppi was inducted into the Circus Hall of Fame in 2015.